Mouette03/test_store/apps/hoodik/metadata/description.md

 - **Encrypted sharing**: share files and folders with other Hoodik users while keeping end-to-end encryption intact.
 - **Flexible storage**: use local disk storage or an S3-compatible provider as the backend for encrypted blobs.
 - **SQLite by default**: no external database required for a simple, self-contained install (an external Postgres database is also supported).
-- **Built for reverse proxies**: designed to run behind Traefik, Nginx, or Caddy, which is exactly how Runtipi exposes it.

 ## Configuration notes